A participant asked:

 So looking for the gaps in where you’re going to struggle with your own staff while allowing you and your staff to drive the process is the best way to do it.
 So looking where you need some additional expertise.

-Maybe another good example of where some help might be beneficial is replacement cost.
+Maybe another good example of where some help might be beneficial is the replacement cost.
 It’s often hard for a smaller utility to know the replacement cost of everything, you know pumps, tanks, pipes, whatever.

 So hiring somebody who can fill in that data and say well, we think a mile of pipe in your system will cost whatever, $600,000.
 So they could help you with those replacement costs because that’s something that would be more difficult for your staff to know.

-Or maybe they can help you think through useful life estimates of how long will this kind of thing usually last.
+Or maybe they can help you think through useful life estimates of how long will this kind of thing usually lasts.

 So using a consultant to fill a gap or plug a hole you have is a better way to go than to contract out the whole infrastructure asset management plan and hope that that’s going to make the change.

 PHOTO CREDIT: Bodie Island Lighthouse, North Carolina by Don McCullough via Flickr Creative Commons License.